Proper hinge technique will enable you to deadlift more loads, develop powerful hamstrings, and stay injury-free.

 5. Kettlebell Swing

-Kettlebell swings are another efficient hip hinge exercise that works the glutes, spinal erectors, hamstrings, and upper back muscles.
+Kettlebell swings have been a go-to exercise in my routine for efficiently working the glutes, spinal erectors, hamstrings, and upper back muscles.

 How to do kettlebell swings: